 Elections for all SGA positions, except freshman representative, are held each spring.
 Freshman representative elections are held each fall.
-For more information or to obtain a copy of the SGA Constitution and Bylaws, you may view the SGA page or stop by the SGA Office on the 2nd floor of M.D.
+For more information or to obtain a copy of the SGA Constitution and Bylaws, you may view the SGA page or stop by the SGA Office in Brown 280 on the 2nd floor of M.D.
 Anderson Student Center.